Unit rationale, description and aim

 In order to successfully complete this unit, a minimum combined total grade of all assessment tasks of 50% is required to pass this unit.

-The assessment strategy used in this unit encourages the progressive development of specialist nursing knowledge and skills necessary for the student to be able to work effectively in a multi-disciplinary team to care for clients in the specialty health setting.
-In order to become an effective specialist nurse, the student must first develop comprehensive understanding of the specialist nursing role, inter-professional communication and teamwork.
-Shared decision-making is a key element of effective inter-professional teams, and this is further developed and assessed.
+The assessment strategy used in this unit encourages the progressive development of specialist nursing knowledge and skills necessary for the student to be able to work effectively in a multi-disciplinary team and care for clients in the specialty health setting.
+In order to become an effective specialist nurse, the student must first develop understanding of the specialist nursing role, inter-professional communication and teamwork, this is demonstrated through the first assessment task.
+This understanding is further scaffolded in assessment task two, in which students discuss the importance of specialist nursing knowledge and skills, inter-professional communication, teamwork and shared clinical decision making in their specialty practice.
+In assessment task three, students apply all key concepts by evaluating the care of a patient who has experienced a variation of health status in their area of specialty practice.
+The assessment tasks for this unit are designed for students to demonstrate achievement of each learning outcome.

 Overview of assessments

-Enables students to engage with the core module content to analyse the specialist nursing role, inter-professional communication and teamwork.
+Enables students to engage with the core module content and demonstrate their understanding of the significance of specialist nursing knowledge and skills, inter-professional communication and teamwork in specialty settings.

 50%